-(D5 - P5) = difference between the re-deployment value of the deployed sensor and the portable sensor measured "in a bucket of stream water".
+(D5 - P5) = difference between the re-deployment value of the deployed sensor '''

 This is a final check that the sensors are functioning properly and that there is no effect due to re-deploying the sonde.
 The D5 values are the start of a new set of sampling period data.